353words/looping/README.md

 On lines 36-40 you define the `events` slice, the event on line 38 is not valid.
 On line 42 you range over `Filter` which is called with `events` and `Event.filter` as the predicate.

-Run run the program you need to set the `GOEXPERIMENT` environment variable to `rangefunc`
+To run the program you need to set the `GOEXPERIMENT` environment variable to `rangefunc`

 **Listing 17: Running the Program**